Susan G. Komen: Legal battles over trademarking

-Komen says that the organization protects its trademarks as a matter of financial stewardship to prevent confusion among donors; others suggest that the trademark issue is more about dominating the pink ribbon market.
+Komen says that the organization protects its trademarks as a matter of financial stewardship to prevent confusion among donors.

-Critics have also asserted that the slogan itself implies that the majority of Komen's income will fund research for a cure instead of mere treatment or detection; however Komen's own figures for the 2020 fiscal year reveal that only 5% of their total budget goes to research.
-In the words of cancer survivor Alicia Staley, "an organization that is actively pursuing other small charities over the use of the term 'for the cure' does not spend the majority of their own funds towards research for a cure."
+Komen stated that enforcement is necessary to prevent brand dilution and donor confusion.
+The organization holds over 130 registered trademarks and generally seeks out-of-court resolutions through cease-and-desist letters and coexistence agreements.

 Relationship with Planned Parenthood

+Komen funded breast health programs for underserved women through third-party organizations, including some services at Planned Parenthood.

 Beginning in 2007, Komen granted money to pay for 170,000 clinical breast exams and 6,400 mammogram referrals through the Planned Parenthood Federation of America and affiliates.
-Komen had said its affiliates provide funds for screening, education, and treatment programs in dozens of communities where Planned Parenthood is the only place poor, uninsured or under-insured women can receive these services.
+Komen had said its affiliates provide funds for breast cancer screening, education, and treatment programs in dozens of communities where Planned Parenthood is the only place poor, uninsured or under-insured women can receive these services.
 Planned Parenthood clinics do not perform mammograms, instead making referrals for their patients to sites that do them.

 On January 31, 2012, Komen stopped funding exams provided by Planned Parenthood, citing a congressional investigation by Representative Cliff Stearns and a newly created internal rule about not funding organizations under federal, state, or local investigation.
 While conservative religious and anti-abortion groups applauded the move, it was denounced by several editorials, women's health advocacy groups, and politicians.

 In the 24 hours after the news broke, Planned Parenthood received more than $400,000 from 6,000 donors, followed by pledges of a $250,000 matching grant from New York City Mayor Michael Bloomberg and a $250,000 gift from a foundation run by the CEO of Bonanza Oil Co. in Dallas to replace the lost funding.

 Four days later, Komen's board of directors reversed the decision and announced that it would amend the policy to "make clear that disqualifying investigations must be criminal and conclusive in nature and not political.".
 Several top-level staff members resigned from Komen during the controversy.
-In August, Brinker announced she would leave her CEO role.
-The number of participants at various Komen fundraising events dropped 15–30% in 2012.
-The Susan G. Komen 3-Day for the Cure fundraising walks were scaled back to seven US cities in 2013 from 14, due to a 37% drop in participation over the preceding four years.
-In January 2014 it was reported that the foundation saw a decline of 22% in contributions in the year following their decision to cease (and then resume) funding for Planned Parenthood.
+In August 2012, Brinker announced she would leave her CEO role.

-Karen Handel, the Brinker protégée whose opposition to abortion was at the center of the Planned Parenthood controversy, resigned and has published a book on the controversy titled Planned Bullyhood.
+Karen Handel, the Brinker protégée whose opposition to abortion was at the center of the Planned Parenthood controversy, stepped down in February 2012 from her role as the foundation’s senior vice president for policy.